MihaelaBaksic/statistical-data-analysis/README.md

 # statistical-data-analysis
-Project for Statistical Data Analyses course at Faculty of Electrotechnics and Computing, University of Zagreb
+Project for Statistical Data Analyses course at Faculty of Electrical Engineering and Computing, University of Zagreb